 The Cost of Attendance (COA) represents an estimate of what the College of Medicine, in cooperation with the University, has determined to be reasonable expenses that a student might incur while attending medical school for a specific academic year.
 The Cost of Attendance is significant because it determines the amount of total financial aid a student can receive for that academic year.
 Please note that all budget components are subject to review and revision each year.

 personal budget.
 By doing so, students will be able to determine if their expenses are greater or less than our estimated Cost of Attendance.
 Students should not assume that they will need the maximum level of funding allowed by the Cost of Attendance.
-A student's personal expenses such as housing, food, utitlities, and other costs can only be considered for semesters that the student is actively enrolled at least half-time.
-If after completing a budget you determine that your expenses are greater than our Cost of Attendance, please email our office at firstname.lastname@example.org
+A student's personal expenses such as housing, food, utilities, and other costs can only be considered for semesters that the student is actively enrolled at least half-time.
+If after completing a budget you determine that your expenses are greater than the standard Cost of Attendance, please email our office at firstname.lastname@example.org

 .
 We can then discuss what options may be available for addressing your specific needs.